 In the meantime, Abigail will continue to treat Yuval with medical cannabis, convinced that the improvement in his quality of life and that of others is worth the fight.

-“Let them have a better quality of life” she says.
-“And after that we’ll see if we can heal them or really help them be more focussed or less distracted.
+“Let them have a better quality of life,” she says.
+“And after that, we’ll see if we can heal them or really help them be more focused or less distracted.
 But let’s start somewhere”.

 For more information on the crowdfunding appeal for the clinical trial into cannabis and autism go to Generosity